maxxk/programming-languages/presentations/01-Introduction.md

 </div>

 # Project
-Let's write a specification of a toy programming language.
+Alternatively you can write a specification of a toy programming language.
 In total you will get at least 10 stars.
 Choose a single application area and try to imagine a simple programming language which is more convenient to use in that area than, for example, C.

 **Project Step 1.\*** Write a "design document" (short informal description, 1-4 pages, in English) of a toy programming language of your choice.
 Design document must include the following information: